peterholcomb/PhotoGalleryAssessment/README.md

 ## Prescribed Implementation Details

-- You must use Typescript
+- You must use Typescript.
-- No class components, please.
-We don't hate them, but in practice you're unlikely to be using them at Skylight unless you're working on legacy code.
 - You must use `@tanstack/react-query` to interact with your client API.
 Documentation can be found [here](https://tanstack.com/query/latest/docs/react/installation).
 - Your solution should run on iOS, Android, and Web.
 Be careful with any RN packages you decide to import and consider this when implementing your persistence.